Luciano Valente: Feyenoord

 On 2 July 2025, Valente signed a four-year contract at Feyenoord, which paid a reported fee of around € 7 million for him to Groningen.
 At Feyenoord, he would play with squad number 40.
 He made his debut on 6 August 2025, replacing Quinten Timber in a 2–1 win against Fenerbahçe in the UEFA Champions League qualifiers, which was also his first appearance in international club competition.
 Three days later, Valente made his Eredivisie debut for Feyenoord as a starter against NAC Breda (2–0 win).
 On 26 October 2025, he scored his first Feyenoord goal.
 However, Feyenoord lost 2–3 to PSV Eindhoven.
+Following the departure of Cyle Larin, Valente's squad number was changed to 10 on 6 February 2026.

+Ahead of Feyenoord's 2026–27 season, Valente was designated the team's new captain.
+For his performances in August 2026, he was included in the Eredivisie Team of the Month, along with teammate Gjivai Zechiël.
+On 9 September 2026, he made his UEFA Champions League debut during a 5–1 defeat to Barcelona.

 International career

 Being born from an Italian father and a Dutch mother, Valente has been able to choose to represent either countries internationally.

+Youth

-He went on to represent the former country at various youth international levels, having featured for the Italian under-19 and under-20 national teams.
-However, he was called up for the Netherlands under-21 team for the first time on 17 March 2025.
-On 21 March 2025, Valente made his debut for the Netherlands under-21 team in a friendly away against Italy.
-Four days later, he scored his first goal for the team in a friendly 0–2 win over Romania.
+Valente represented Italy at various youth international levels, having featured for the under-19 and under-20 national teams.

+He was called up for the Netherlands under-21 team for the first time on 17 March 2025, making his debut on 21 March 2025, in an away friendly against Italy.
+Four days later, he scored his first goal for the team in a friendly 2–0 win over Romania.
 On 30 May 2025, Valente was called up for the Dutch squad for the European Under-21 Championship in Slovakia by head coach Michael Reiziger, as a replacement for the injured Dirk Proper.
 At the tournament, Valente appeared in all games and scored in the group games against Finland (2–2) and Ukraine (2–0 win), before the Netherlands were knocked out by England in the semi-finals.

+Senior

-On 7 November 2025, Valente was called up for the Netherlands national team for the first time by head coach Ronald Koeman, for FIFA World Cup qualifiers against Poland and Lithuania, debuting against the latter.
+On 7 November 2025, Valente was called up for the Netherlands national team for the first time by head coach Ronald Koeman, for 2026 FIFA World Cup qualifiers against Poland and Lithuania, debuting against the latter.